wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-3.&emsp;The questioning mind perceives itself [questioning-mind’s self] in time, and therefore looks for future answers.
+3. The questioning mind perceives itself [questioning-mind’s self] in time, and therefore looks for future answers.
 <sup>2</sup>The closed mind believes the future and the present will be the same.
 <sup>3</sup>This [believing the future and the present will be the same] establishes a seemingly stable state that is usually an attempt to counteract an underlying fear that the future will be worse than the present.
 <sup>4</sup>This fear [that the future will be worse than the present] inhibits the tendency to question at all.

 #### substituted

-3.&emsp;The questioning mind perceives questioning-mind’s self in time, and therefore looks for future answers.
+3. The questioning mind perceives questioning-mind’s self in time, and therefore looks for future answers.
 <sup>2</sup>The closed mind believes the future and the present will be the same.
 <sup>3</sup>Believing the future and the present will be the same establishes a seemingly stable state that is usually an attempt to counteract an underlying fear that the future will be worse than the present.
 <sup>4</sup>The fear that the future will be worse than the present inhibits the tendency to question at all.